larspeterjeppesen/subaudforcer/README.md

 Change the forced audio and subtitles of all video files in a folder at once.
 Supports virtually any file format.

 # About
+This script lets you change/choose the default/forced audio and subtitle track for a set of video files.
+It will change all files in a folder in one go.

-I wrote this script for video files which have different audio and subtitle tracks encoded within them.
+The script is intended for video files that have audio and subtitle tracks encoded within them.
 Sometimes, a specific track is forced/defaulted, meaning your favorite media player is likely to select that track by default.
+The point of the script is to modify those defaults.

 The script rewrites the entire file in the process, which means it will take a few seconds to a few minutes per file, depending on your PC and the size of the file.
 A program which makes the desired changes faster is possible, but is bound to be either restricted to a single file format, or much more complex.